The $4,000 Mistake That Tears Families Apart — and the Plain-English Way Seniors Are Finally Avoiding It

 • It's a genuinely complete 3-in-1 guide — wills, living trusts, and estate planning in one place — not a single thin idea stretched across a hundred padded pages.

-• It comes with five companion PDF guides and the full audiobook, included with your order.
+• It comes with five companion guides and the full audiobook, included with your order.
 Everything that's promised actually comes with the book.

 • And it's backed by a 30-day money-back guarantee.
 If it isn't the clear, usable guide you were promised, you send it back and you're out nothing.
 The risk sits with us, not with you.